Life with Anxiety

 Use discreet distraction techniques, examples include putting an elastic band around your wrist and gently stretch it letting it snap against the skin, tapping parts of the body can help too as well as walking and deep breathing.
 Be active, if at work take breaks, go out at lunch time, do things that engage you.

-By working with me at my practise New Direction Solutions in southampton we can make a therapeutic alliance so you can lead a more happy and content life.
+By working with me at my practise New Direction Solutions for anxiety counselling southampton we can make a therapeutic alliance so you can lead a more happy and content life.

 For additional information on anxiety visit https://www.anxietyuk.org.uk/